The Best Technique I’ve Learned To Help Me Have A Lucid Dream

 Make Your Own Reality Check

-Charlie Morley recommends a few different reality check ideas in his book, but you could probably make your own reality check too.
+Charlie Morley recommends a few different reality check ideas in his book, but you could make your own reality check too.
 Just keep in mind that you want to observe something repeatedly to ensure it stays consistent.

 For instance, you could: